openshift/enhancements/enhancements/machine-config/manage-boot-images.md

 __Overview__

-- The `machine-config-controller`(MCC) pod will gain a new sub-controller `machine_set_controller`(MSC) that monitors `MachineSet` changes and the `coreos-bootimages` [ConfigMap](https://github.com/openshift/installer/pull/4760) changes.
+- The `machine-config-controller`(MCC) pod will gain a new sub-controller `machine_set_boot_image_controller`(MSBIC) that monitors `MachineSet` changes and the `coreos-bootimages` [ConfigMap](https://github.com/openshift/installer/pull/4760) changes.
-- Before processing a MachineSet, the MSC will check if the following conditions are satisfied:
+- Before processing a MachineSet, the MSBIC will check if the following conditions are satisfied:
   - `ManagedBootImages` feature gate is active
   - The cluster and/or the machineset is opted-in to boot image updates.
   - The golden configmap is verified to be in sync with the current version of the MCO.
 The MCO will "stamp"(annotate) the golden configmap with the new version of the MCO after atleast 1 node has succesfully completed an update to the new OCP image.
 This helps prevent `machinesets` being updated too soon at the end of a cluster upgrade, before the MCO itself has updated and has had a chance to roll out the new OCP image to the cluster.

-  If any of the above checks fail, the MSC will exit out of the sync.
+  If any of the above checks fail, the MSBIC will exit out of the sync.
-- Based on platform and architecture type, the MSC will check if the boot images referenced in the `providerSpec` field of the `MachineSet` is the same as the one in the ConfigMap.
+- Based on platform and architecture type, the MSBIC will check if the boot images referenced in the `providerSpec` field of the `MachineSet` is the same as the one in the ConfigMap.
 Each platform(gcp, aws...and so on) does this differently, so this part of the implementation will have to be special cased.
 The ConfigMap is considered to be the golden set of bootimage values, i.e. they will never go out of date.
 If it is not a match, the `providerSpec` field is cloned and updated with the new boot image reference.
 - Next, it will check if the stub secret referenced is spec 3.
-If it is spec 2, the MSC will try create a new version of this secret by trying to translate it to spec 3.
+If it is spec 2, the MSBIC will try create a new version of this secret by trying to translate it to spec 3.
 The new secret will be named `$(secret_name)-spec-3-managed`.
 It is necessary to preserve the old secret as `MachineSets` that are not opted-in to boot image updates will still reference the older secret and use them.

 The above step is platform/arch agnostic.
 Failure to up translate will cause a degrade and the sub-controller will exit without patching the `MachineSet`.
-- Finally, if the MSC will attempt to patch the `MachineSet` if required.
+- Finally, the MSBIC will attempt to patch the `MachineSet` if required.
 Failure to do so will cause a degrade.

 #### Degrade Mechanism

-The MSC will degrade the worker `MachineConfigPool` via a new [MachineConfigPoolConditionType](https://github.com/openshift/api/blob/master/machineconfiguration/v1/types.go#L492).
+The MSBIC will degrade the worker `MachineConfigPool` via a new [MachineConfigPoolConditionType](https://github.com/openshift/api/blob/master/machineconfiguration/v1/types.go#L492).
 This would be an API change, but a fairly simple one is it only adding a new condition type.
 The node controller(another sub controller within the MCC) would then [check for this condition](https://github.com/openshift/machine-config-operator/blob/master/pkg/controller/node/status.go#L142C34-L142C34) and degrade the worker pool, effectively degrading the operator.

 As mentioned in the above section, degrading will only happen in two scenarios:
 - Translating the ignition stub to spec 3 fails.
 This is likely more fatal and won't get fixed without the editing the ignition stub manually.